pantheon-systems/documentation/source/content/guides/custom-upstream/01-custom-upstream.md

 ### Framework

-<p>The <dfn id="site-framework">site framework</dfn> determines the server configuration for a given CMS.
+<p>The <dfn id="upstream-framework">upstream framework</dfn> (or site framework) determines the server configuration for a given CMS.
 It includes things like Nginx configuration, the relevant CLI tool to install (Drush or WP-CLI), etc. This setting is _not visible_ to users and once a framework has been set for a site (based on how the upstream was configured), it cannot be changed without <a href="https://docs.pantheon.io/guides/custom-upstream/switch-custom-upstream">changing the upstream</a> itself.</p>

 ## More Resources